littlebee/react-datum/CONTRIBUTING.md

 <script src="../../../dist/vendor/backbone.js"></script>
 ```

 If you need a vendor.js that isn't in that set, go ahead and add it to bumbleDocs.coffee in the project root.
 Each example is wrapped in a self contained .html file that shows the source file code (with highlighting) on the left and a demo div on the right where the code is expected to render.

+For the example to be displayed in the demo viewer, it needs to added to the `examples:` in /bumbleDocs.coffee.

 The source is compiled from JSX down to JS and also placed in the docs/examples folder.
 To compile the examples just:

 `grunt docs`